 If you are looking to add additional certifications, I suggest looking into the following:

 The Gray Institute®, the leader in functional movement, offers a variety of online courses to help you become the go-to movement professional.
-Gray Institute® is internationally acclaimed for innovation in development, mastery, and delivery of Applied Functional Science®.
+Gray Institute® is internationally acclaimed for innovation in the development, mastery, and delivery of Applied Functional Science®.
 AFS is how the human body moves in all three planes.
 Choose from 3DMAPS® (3D Movement Analysis & Performance System), Certification in Applied Functional Science® (CAFS) as well as specialization courses in Functional Soft Tissue Transformation (FSTT) and Golf.
 Each of these courses are designed to make you the go-to movement professional in your field.

 Certified Strength and Conditioning Specialists apply scientific knowledge to train athletes.
-Their primary goal is improving athletic performance.
+Their primary goal is to improve athletic performance.
 CSCSs “conduct sport-specific testing sessions, design and implement safe and effective strength training and conditioning programs and provide guidance regarding nutrition and injury prevention.
 Recognizing that their area of expertise is separate and distinct, CSCSs consult with and refer athletes to other professionals when appropriate.”

 If you are brand new to the personal training industry, make sure you choose a reputable and credentialed certification.
 This will help get your foot in the door of a gym.
 If you have been in the game for a while, make sure your ideas and practices are still current and relevant.
 Most importantly, double-check and make sure that the information and content you are putting out is correct for efficacy and the safety of your viewers and potential clients.